Complementary therapies are used in addition to or alongside conventional medical treatments for cancer.

-Alongside your treatment, complementary therapies can help with:
+Alongside your treatment, complementary therapy can help you cope with your cancer diagnosis by:

 Body therapies work by moving different parts of your body and include:

-These therapies come from the belief that you can affect the health of your body through the power of your mind.
+These therapies come from the belief that you can improve the health of your body through the power of your mind, and include:

 How much do complementary therapies cost?

-Some complementary therapies can cost a lot of money.
-Make sure that you ask how much the therapy will cost before you make your decision.
+Some complementary therapies can cost a lot of money and have no effect or even harmful effects.
+Make sure that you ask how much the therapy will cost before you decide to go ahead.